BRINGING YOUR DESIGN TO LIGHT

 How do you keep going if it’s just you?

-How do I know what my dharma is?
+How do I discover my dharma?

-It’s all an illusion anyway.
+It’s all an illusion anyway, isn’t it?

 Tell that to the Syrians who are being turned out of their homes and massacred.